n1ckp/rspec-syntax-updater/README.md

 ruby update_rspec_syntax.rb <filepath>
 ```

 **Note:** Use it at your own risk - it will overwrite the file.
-Always check your test works after running the script.
+Always check your specs work after running the script.